Echizen512/RealMint/README.md

 # 🟢 RWS-Forge

 **RWS-Forge** is a modular Web3 marketplace for buying and selling tokenized real-world assets (RWAs).
-Built with Scaffold ETH 2, Circle, and Base, it delivers a premium user experience with robust smart contract logic and a visually immersive frontend powered by V0.
+Built with Scaffold ETH 2 and Base, it delivers a premium user experience with robust smart contract logic and a visually immersive frontend powered by V0.

 ---

 ## 🧠 Definition

 RWS-Forge is a decentralized application (dApp) that enables users to tokenize, publish, and trade real-world assets on-chain.
-It bridges the gap between physical ownership and digital liquidity by leveraging Ethereum Layer 2 scalability and stablecoin integration.
+It bridges the gap between physical ownership and digital liquidity by leveraging Ethereum Layer 2 scalability.

 ---